hackclub/putting-the-you-in-cpu/README.md

 But the child process is supposed to be independent and isolated from the parent!
 It's not okay for the child to write to the parent's memory, or vice versa!

 Introducing *COW* (copy on write) pages.
-With COW pages, both processes read from the same physical addresses as long they don't attempt to write to the memory.
+With COW pages, both processes read from the same physical addresses as long as they don't attempt to write to the memory.
 As soon as one of them tries to write to memory, that page is copied in RAM.
 COW pages allow both processes to have memory isolation without an upfront cost of cloning the entire memory space.
 This is why the fork-exec pattern is efficient; since none of the old process's memory is written to before loading a new binary, no memory copying is necessary.

 COW is implemented, like many fun things, with paging hacks and hardware interrupt handling.
 After `fork` clones the parent, it flags all of the pages of both processes as read-only.
 When a program writes to memory, the write fails because the memory is read-only.
 This triggers a segfault (the hardware interrupt kind) which is handled by the kernel.
 The kernel which duplicates the memory, updates the page to allow writing, and returns from the interrupt to reattempt the write.